silverton-io/buz/website/docs/introduction/what-is-honeypot.md

-## Supports Multiple Input Protocols
+## Collects Events from One or More Sources

-Single-protocol event collection systems result in duplicate infrastructure that does effectively the same thing -> `webhook`, `snowplow`, `segment`, `cloudevents`, etc.
+Most event collection systems are single-protocol, which results in duplicate infrastructure when more than one protocol must be collected  -> `webhook`, `snowplow`, `segment`, `cloudevents`, etc.

+This is not the case with Honeypot.

 **Honeypot supports a number of common input protocols and will continue to support more.**